 STAE is privileged to have Patrons of such distinction and renown supporting its work.

 Virendra has been the Member of Parliament for Ealing Southall since 2007.
 He was born in India and educated at the London School of Economics.
 He speaks fluent Punjabi, Hindi and Urdu.
-He is Chairman of the Indo-British All-Party Parliamentary Group, Vice-Chairman of the All-Party Parliamentary Group for Tamils, a member of the Parliamentary Select Committee on Health and a member of the Joint Committee on Human Rights.
+He is former Chairman of the Indo-British All-Party Parliamentary Group, Vice-Chairman of the All-Party Parliamentary Group for Tamils, a member of the Parliamentary Select Committee on Health and a member of the Joint Committee on Human Rights.
 Virendra has made official overseas visits as an MP to numerous countries including various regions of India, Mauritius and South Korea.
 He has had a lifelong concern for the wellbeing of the wildlife of India and its natural environment.